A list of benefits*

 This is a folder structure for a small company.
-The reasoning behind the folder naming structure is explained in depth in the reference guide.
+(The reasoning behind the folder naming structure is explained in Concepts // Numbers: before the decimal.)

 Notice how we have four areas (with a red dot), each with a couple of categories (yellow).
 None of the areas or categories overlap.
 There's only one place anything can ever be.
 Even if you weren't familiar with this folder structure, you'd be able to find your way to the sales proposals directory.